← Free Tools

 How many halvings are left?

-There will be roughly 28 more halvings after the upcoming 2028 event.
-The block reward will continue to be halved until it reaches zero — the final satoshi is expected to be mined around the year 2140.
-After that, miners earn only transaction fees.
+About 28 more after the 2028 event.
+The reward keeps halving until it hits zero.
+The last satoshi should be mined around the year 2140.
+From that point on, miners collect only transaction fees.

 Explore More Tools